Blueprint Travelers

 Booking Your Bus Ticket

 When going from Chile to Argentina, the bus driver will guide you through the crossing, including customs at both the Chile and Argentina borders.
-After the border crossing, we stopped at a gas station to stretch our legs and had the opportunity to purchase snacks.
+After the border crossing, you will stop at a gas station to stretch your legs and have the opportunity to purchase snacks.
 We got to El Calafate 2 hours late so if you are going straight to El Chalten, make sure to have ample time between your two buses.

 If you are going the opposite direction, from Argentina to Chile, you will have a more challenging customs crossing at the Chile border.
 Here, you will have to remove your personal belongings from the bus and fill out Chilean customs form.
 If you don’t have service, you can fill out this form prior to getting to the bus.
 Chile is very strict about bringing in farm and animal products into the country.
 Make sure you declare food products on your form and they will determine what you can and cannot bring.
 The bus drivers will guide you through each border crossing and tell you what to do.

-You can read about what to do in El Calafate here.
+Read more about what to do in El Calafate

-You can read about what to do in El Chalten here.
+Read more about what to do in El Chalten

 The Perito Moreno Glacier, accessible from El Calafate

-While El Calafate and El Chalten are hubs for hiking in Southern Patagonia, Bariloche is an access point for adventure activities in Patagonia, with biking, kayaking, rafting, and lake adventures readily accessible.
+While El Calafate and El Chalten are hubs for hiking in the rugged parts of Southern Patagonia, Bariloche is an access point for a variety of adventure activities in the more forested parts of Patagonia, with biking, kayaking, rafting, and lake adventures being some of the most popular activities.

 If you are going between Bariloche and El Chalten or El Calafate, be prepared for a long bus ride.
-There is one company that does the whole journey, Marga Taqsa.
 The entire journey between Bariloche and El Chalten or El Calafate lasts at least 27 hours.
-There are flights between these two locations but the bus may be less expensive.
+There are flights between these two locations for those who are shorter on time.

-If you are looking for a nice place to stop in between these two destinations, you can read about our trip to Esquel here, which is where we chose to stay between the El Calafate and Bariloche areas.
+If you are looking for a nice place to stop in between these two destinations, you can learn more about visiting Esquel here, which is where we recommend staying between the El Calafate and Bariloche areas.

 The seats on this bus are considered “cama ejecutivo”, or seats that recline to 160 degrees.
 These seats recline much more than the typical “semi-cama” seats on most buses.